How to Read the Visa Bulletin?

 Some green cards fall outside of the yearly caps.
 There is no limit on the number of family green cards issued for spouses, parents, or unmarried children (under age 21) of U.S. citizens.
 Beyond that, family members are given preference based on their relationship to someone living in the U.S. and whether that person is a citizen or green card holder.

-Each preference level comes with its own individual cap.
+Each preference level comes with its cap.

 F1: First Preference